HKUST-Aerial-Robotics/MVDepthNet/README.md

 We here provide the file ```example2.py``` to shown how to run the network using your own data. the ```left_pose``` and ```right_pose``` is the camera pose in the world frame. we show ```left_image```, ```right_image```, and the predicted depth in the final visualization window.
 A red dot in the ```left_image``` is used to test the relative pose accuracy.
 The red line in the ```right_image``` is the epiploar line that it much contains the red dot in the ```left_image```.
 Otherwise, the pose is not accurate.
 You can change the position of the tested point in line 56.

-To get good results, images should have enough translation and overlap between each other.
+To get good results, images should have enough **translation** and overlap between each other.
+Rotation dose not help in the depth estimation.

 ### 4.1 Use multiple images